DjebbZ/watch-later-manager-firefox-extension/README.md

 - Adds checkboxes to each video in the Watch Later playlist
 - Bulk selection of multiple videos
-- Quick removal of selected videos
+- Quick removal of selected videos (one-by-one, sequentially)
 - Seamless integration with YouTube's existing interface
 - Maintains YouTube's visual style using native CSS variables